Joooch/Sublime-LuaDev/README.md

 1. Open sublime
 2. Select Preferences > Browse Packages...
-3. Copy the folder in which this README.txt is located, to the folder that just opened
+3. Copy the files in Sublime-LuaDev, to the folder User
 4. Restart sublime

 ## Binding: